 - Discuss ways to streamline your internal processes that could be slowing your team members down or giving them unwanted stress.

-In case your team is working extra shifts during the tax season, think about allowing them to work those extra hours at their convenience.
-For instance, if an employee is not a morning person, give them an option of working until late than asking them to come in early to the office.
+In case your team is working extra shifts during the tax season, allow them to work at their convenience.
+For instance, if an employee is not a morning person, give them the option of working until late than asking them to come in early to the office.
 Nevertheless, you may also have employees who cannot stay in late working night shifts but can put in extra hours in the morning.

 Your staff members would have mixed work preferences and responsibilities, so it is important to support them rather than establishing standard rules for everyone to follow blindly.
 This type of flexibility will help alleviate their stress and possible burnout.
 Moreover, your staff would highly appreciate this gesture.